khakhalin/notes/keywords/embedding.md

 # Embedding layers

-Embedding layers solve the problem of data sparsity for [[06_DL]], so you don't have to train directly on long one-hot encoded vectors.
+Embedding layers solve the problem of data sparsity for [[dl]], so you don't have to train directly on long one-hot encoded vectors.
 Empirical rule of thumb: dimensionaltiy N dim ~ (n possible words)^(1/4). (🔥 no idea where this formula is coming from) With too few dimensions you won't capture the complexity; with too many - you overfit, and training takes longer.
 N dimensions can be treated as a hyperparameter, and optimized.

 One possible approach for an unsupervised pre-training: get hold of some similarity or co-occurance measure; use it to produce groups, then "withhold some information", predicting missing members of a group based on those that are visible.